 How can I find an internship?

-The College of Social Science has its own internship coordinator to assist with your search strategies.
-Email Erin Smith to schedule an appointment.
-Erin can also help determine whether an internship qualifies for academic credit.
+The College of Social Science offers SSC 493 for students who are interested in earning credit for an internship.
+To determine if an internship qualifies for academic credit, follow the steps outlined on the SSC 493 web page.
 You should also meet with an Economics advisor to discuss how internship credits can be applied to your degree program.

 Can I take graduate-level EC courses as an undergraduate?

 Yes.
 It is most often available to students in the Honors College who have exceptionally strong backgrounds deemed sufficient for success in the course(s).
-Interested students should meet with the instructor regarding readiness and obtain written permission on an override form.
-Return the form to the Economics Department in 110 Marshall-Adams.
-The department chairperson will review the request, and students will be notified of the decision.
+Interested students should contact the instructor regarding readiness and then submit an override form.
+The department will review the request, and students will be notified of the decision.